 Another difference is the angle at which the thigh bones leave the pelvis. (b) Men’s legs can comfortably hang down straighter from the saddle whereas a women’s usually need to angle forward a little more.
-These differences affect how we shape the seat where the thigh passes between the base of the cantle and the pommel on a women’s custom saddle.
+These differences affect how we shape the seat where the thigh passes between the base of the cantle and the pommel on custom saddles for women.

 The last main difference is a woman’s pubic arch at the front of the pelvis is much lower than a man’s. (c) Unless specifically instructed by a customer we put the least possible rise in the seat from the back to the front as possible to give the female horseback rider more clearance.
 When all is said and done this attention to detail results in superb fit and unparalleled comfort for the woman horseback rider as well as the man.